Skip to Main Content

 Korean Industry Knowledge

-Deep familiarity with KOFIC, the Seoul Film Commission, Busan Film Commission, Jeju Film Commission, and the regulatory landscape for international productions in South Korea.
+We know KOFIC, the Seoul Film Commission, Busan Film Commission, and Jeju Film Commission well.
+We also know the rules that shape global shoots in South Korea.

 02.